 To understand what’s going on, I need to explain two terms which are the post-prandial and post-absorptive phases.

 This is just a technical term for “after you’ve eaten a meal”.
 In this situation, nutrients are being absorbed and digested from the gut and released into the bloodstream, a whole host of hormones are being released (depending on the macronutrient content of the meal) and the body will generally be in an anabolic state (meaning that more nutrients are being stored than are being released from storage).
+How long this phase lasts depends on the size of the meal.

 This is what happens between post-prandial phases.
 Eventually what you’ve eaten has all been digested, absorbed and either burned for energy or stored in various tissues.
 When this happens, hormone levels change an the body starts shifting to an overall catabolic state (I’m using this term generally here to indicate that the body is releasing more nutrients from storage than are being stored).